monjurulkarim/self-hosted-rag-app/README.md

 - **🔒 100% Private & Self-Hosted:** Your documents and conversations are processed locally and never leave your server.
 It's the ultimate solution for handling sensitive or proprietary information.

 - **💰 One-Time Payment, Own It Forever:** Ditch the expensive monthly subscriptions of SaaS alternatives.
 A single purchase gives you lifetime access.

+- ** 💬 Dual Chat Modes for Maximum Flexibility:**

+- - Knowledge Base Chat: Build permanent document collections (finance, HR, legal, etc.) and chat with your entire knowledge base.
+Perfect for team collaboration and recurring reference needs.

+- - Quick Document Chat (new): Upload any single document for instant one-time analysis without adding it to your knowledge base.
+Great for temporary reviews, quick fact-checking, or testing documents before permanent storage.
+Documents will not be stored in the knowledge base.

 - **👑 Full Admin Dashboard:** A fully functional admin dashboard to view usage analytics and manage users (activate/deactivate accounts, access control,knowledge base management).